TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 * Delete `~/.local/share/TelegramDesktop/`
 * Launch the desktop app again

+# Termux

+To remove orphaned packages, use `apt autoremove`

 # tsch

 * [Add a splash of color to your command line environment](https://blogs.aalto.fi/marijn/2016/07/05/add-a-splash-of-color-to-your-command-line-environment/)